-- 1 Effective from the fiscal year ended March 31, 2022, emissions from consolidated affiliates and joint operations were included in the calculations.
-Scope 1 and 2 include a portion of emissions of consolidated subsidiaries, affiliates, joint ventures, and joint operations on an equity share basis (the GHG Protocol's equity share approach) - 2 Effective from the fiscal year ended March 31, 2022, Scope 2 emissions were calculated on the GHG Protocol's market-based method.
-In addition, as a result of reviewing the range of each Scope in line with the GHG protocol, the emissions from franchises, previously included in Scope 1 and 2 emissions, are excluded. - 3 The following is used as the basis for calculation: - Direct CO2 emissions from fuel consumption: The Greenhouse Gas Protocol (GHG Protocol) "Emission Factors from Cross Sector Tools (Mar 2017)" (WRI/WBCSD) - Greenhouse gas (6.5 gases) emissions other than energy-derived CO2 associated with business activities: Greenhouse Gas Emissions Calculation and Reporting Manual (Ver 4.2) (July 2016, Ministry of the Environment and Ministry of Economy, Trade and Industry) - and Ministry of Economy, Irace and Industry) Indirect CO2 emissions from electricity consumption, etc.: Adjusted emission factor for each electric power company in Japan (revised in February 2022, Ministry of the Environment and Ministry of Economy, Trade and Industry) (Emission factors for electric power companies outside Japan are individually confirmed, if unavailable, emission factors by country for 2019 from IEA CO2 Emissions from Fuel Combustion (2021 edition)) 4 Until the fiscal year ended March 31, 2021, MC had set a target to reduce GHG emissions per unit of total assets, and in the fiscal year ended March 31, 2022, twis are replaced with a new target to reduce total emissions.
-The - total assets used to calculate the basic unit differ from the total assets reported in MC's financial reports.
-5 6.5 gas emissions are calculated targeting business activities that correspond to the main emission activities listed in the Greenhouse Gas Emission Calculation and Reporting Manual (Version 4.2) (July 2016, Ministry of the - Environment and Ministry of Economy.
-Trade and Industry).
-6 In accordance with the Law Concerning the Rational Use of Energy (Energy Conservation Law), this covers items related to domestic transportation for which we are the shipper. - 7 Based on status as of July 1, 2022 8 Average hours and days of training per employee are for training sponsored by the Head Office Global Human Resources Department only (excluding training for employees dispatched overseas).
-One day is calculated as 7.25 hours of working time.

-9 As of April 1 of each calendar year

-- 10 As of April 1 of each calendar year 11 The Global Trainee System is an overseas assignment system aimed at young employees in order to respond to the global development of MC's business portfolio and strengthen the global competitiveness of MC's human . urces. - 12 As of June 1 of each calendar year - 13 The number of employees who began taking this type of leave during each fiscal year 14 Employees working at the Head Office and domestic branches (excluding managers, corporate advisers and contract employees) - 15 Employees working at the Head Office and domestic branches (excluding secondees from other companies) 16 Employee awareness surveys are taken every three years.
+- Direct CO2 emissions from fuel consumption: The Greenhouse Gas Protocol (GHG Protocol) "Emission Factors from Cross Sector Tools (Mar 2017)" (WRI/WBCSD) - Greenhouse gas (6.5 gases) emissions other than energy-derived CO2 associated with business activities: Greenhouse Gas Emissions Calculation and Reporting Manual (Ver 4.2) (July 2016, Ministry of the Environment and Ministry of Economy, Trade and Industry) - Indirect C02 emissions from electricity consumption, etc.: Adjusted emission factor for each electric power company in Japan (revised in February 2022, Ministry of the Environment and Ministry of Economy, Trade and Industry) (Emission factors for electric power companies outside Japan are individually confirmed, if - unavailable, emission factors by country for 2019 from IEA CO2 Emissions from Fuel Combustion (2021 edition)) 4 Until the fiscal year ended March 31, 2021, MC had set a target to reduce GHG emissions per unit of total assets, and in the fiscal year ended March 31, 2022, this was replaced with a new target to reduce total emissions.
+The - total asset used to calculate the basic unit differ from the total assets reported in MC's financial reports.
+5 6.5 gas emissions are calculated targeting business activities that correspond to the main emission activities listed in the Greenhouse Gas Emission Calculation and Reporting Manual (Version 4.2) (July 2016, Ministry of the Environment and Ministry of Economy, Trade and Industry).
+6 In accordance with the Law Concerning the Rational Use of Energy (Energy Conservation Law), this covers items - related to domestic transportation for which we are the shippe 7 Based on status as of July 1, 2022 - 8 Average hours and days of training per employee are for training sponsored by the Head Office Global Human Resources Department only (excluding training for employees dispatched overseas). - One day is calculated as 7.25 hours of working time.
+9 As of April 1 of each calendar year - 10 As of April 1 of each calendar yea - 11 The Global Trainee System is an overseas assignment system aimed at young employees in order to respond to the global development of MC's business portfolio and strengthen the global competitiveness of MC's human - 12 As of June 1 of each calendar year - 13 The number of employees who began taking this type of leave during each fiscal year 14 Employees working at the Head Office and domestic branches (excluding managers, corporate advisers and contract employees) - 15 Employees working at the Head Office and domestic branches (excluding secondees from other companies) "16 Employee awareness surveys are taken every three years.
 The last survey was taken in the fiscal year ended March 31, 2020 to obtain a snapshot of employee motivation and organizational vitality.
 The findings are used to improve management and other aspects of operations.
 Employee satisfaction figures represent the ratio of staff members responding positively to questions about employee engagement (Do you work with enthusiasm and - take pride in/admire your company?) in the survey.
 17 Calculated based on standards set by the Ministry of Health, Labour and Welfare of Japan.
-Employees at the Head Office and domestic branches (excluding corporate advisers and contract employees) (Reference) Lost time injuries frequency rate / Nationwide average at places of business: 2.09 (From 2021 survey on workplace accidents, Ministry of Health, Labour and Welfare of Japan)
+Employees at the Head Office and domestic branches (excluding corporate advisers and contract employees) (Refe time injuries frequency rate / Nationwide average at places of business: 2.09 (From 2021 survey on workplace accidents, Ministry of Health, Labour and Welfare of Japan)